ishantd/postman-largefiles-django/README.md

 `docker-compose run hello-world`

-2. Build the containers and processes required to start Docker (NOTE: This command should be used only once, when retrying to build the docker image/container please use `docker-compose up --build`)<br/>
+2. Build the Django REST API Framework to monitor and look at data stats (NOTE: This command should be used only once, when retrying to build the docker image/container please use `docker-compose up --build`)<br/>

 `docker-compose up`

+3. Move to the pyspark directory `cd pyspark` to build the Docker Image to ingest and aggregate data in products.csv file <br/>

+`docker build -t {image_name} .`

+4. Execute queries on the built docker image to ingest and perform operations on data.

+`docker run {image_name} spark-submit --driver-class-path /opt/application/postgresql-42.2.24.jar main.py -p`

+5. View the results after the query is successful on [Localhost](http://127.0.0.1:8000/)

 ### Known Issues in Docker Build Process